ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 specified by the OMs.
 In particular, ss3sim provides a suite of functions for dynamically creating structural differences in OMs and EMs.
-This expedites testing the properties of alternative stock assessment model configurations, whether the differences are between the OMs and EMs [@johnson2013], or between multiple versions of the EMs [@ono2013]. ss3sim is thus ideal for answering questions
+This expedites testing the properties of alternative stock-assessment model configurations, whether the differences are between the OMs and EMs [@johnson2013], or between multiple versions of the EMs [@ono2013]. ss3sim is thus ideal for answering questions